yandex/odyssey/documentation/configuration.md

 Coroutine stack size.

 Set coroutine stack size in pages.
-In some rare cases it might be necessary to make stack size bigger.
+In some rare cases it might be necessary to make stack size bigger (like that using the Odyssey with LDAP auth required `coroutine_stack_size 16`).
 Actual stack will be allocated as `(coroutine_stack_size + 1_guard_page) * page_size`.
 Guard page is used to track stack overflows.
 Stack by default is set to 16KB.